 I assume the customer brought the poster, capes and some of the cake toppers as they are branded items.
 If this is the case, then as it’s for personal use (rather than the owner of the sleepover business hiring it out) it doesn’t breach copyright legislation.

 Winnie the Pooh

-Dreamy Play Days are great at putting their own twist on well known themes.
+Dreamy Play Days are great at putting their own twist on well-known themes.
 Look at this gorgeous woodland theme, loosely based on the honey-loving Winnie the Pooh bear.
-It would have been easy to use character or logo colours (yellow and red) but instead they use a palette of natural tones of yellows and browns and focus more on creating a woodland backdrop.
-It helps transport you into woods yet it doesn’t breach legislation.
+It would have been easy to use character or logo colours (yellow and red) but instead, they use a palette of natural tones of yellows and browns and focus more on creating a woodland backdrop.
+It helps transport you into the woods yet it doesn’t breach legislation.

-A wooden honey drizzler stick on the breakfast table is probably the biggest nod to the Winnie the Pooh character, however it is ‘hunny’ that is frequently mentioned in the books and animation, not a drizzle stick so it’s very clever way of using props, colours and accessories to ignite a child’s imagination.
-The teddy bear merchandise will have to be the customers own and not hired out to stay within copyright legislation.
+A wooden honey drizzler stick on the breakfast table is probably the biggest nod to the Winnie the Pooh character, however, it is ‘hunny’ that is frequently mentioned in the books and animation, not a drizzle stick so it’s a very clever way of using props, colours and accessories to ignite a child’s imagination.
+The teddy bear merchandise will have to be the customer’s own and not hired out to stay within copyright rules.

-Dreamy Play Days creates a general gaming theme by including non-specific gamer accessories, and although they haven’t marketed it as Minecraft – it is green and black so it can easily pass for a Minecraft gamer party.
-By simply changing the colours to blue and purple you can have a Fortnite inspired theme.
-There’s no copyright infringements here as it is completely their own design with no character links, recognisable props or phrases used to cause any issues.
+Dreamy Play Days create a general gaming theme by including non-specific gamer accessories, and although they haven’t marketed it as Minecraft – it is green and black so it can easily pass for a Minecraft gamer party.
+By simply changing the colours to blue and purple you can have a Fortnite-inspired theme.
+There are no copyright infringements here as it is completely their own design with no character links, recognisable props or phrases used to cause any issues.

 A company can receive large fines or be forced to shut down by infringing copyright rules.
 Don’t think your business is too small, as you can face legal action no matter what size your business is.